Electricity laws and regulations

 Electricity Act 1994

-The Electricity Act and Regulation deal with:
+The Electricity Act 1994 and Electricity Regulation 2006 deal with:

 The legislation is supported by the Electricity Distribution Network Code, which sets out rules for electricity distributors and is administered by the Queensland Competition Authority, which is also responsible for administering some matters under the Electricity Act.